 While lenders look at many things when reviewing applications, credit score and debt-to-income (DTI) are two important factors.

-It's often easier to qualify for an FHA loan than for a conventional loan because buyers can have a credit score as low as 580 and a debt-to-income (DTI) ratio of 50% or lower.
-However, applicants with a lower credit score and higher DTI ratio may still qualify for an FHA loan.
+It’s often easier to qualify for an FHA loan than for a conventional loan because buyers can have a lower credit score and a higher debt-to-income (DTI) ratio compared to a conventional loan.
+However, applicants with a lower credit score and higher DTI ratio may still qualify for a conventional loan.
 In this case, lenders would consider additional factors such as income and down payment.

-Property appraisals for FHA loans are stricter than those for conventional loans.
+Property appraisals for FHA loans are similar to conventional loans.
 Appraisers assess the property for value, soundness of construction and safety.
-They also make sure it meets FHA Minimum Property Standards.
-For conventional loans, the Home Valuation Code of Conduct regulates the standards, protecting appraisers from realtor and lender influence.
-The appraised value generally must be greater than, or equal to, the requested loan amount.
+FHA appraisers must make sure it meets FHA Minimum Property Standards.
+For conventional loans the Home Valuation Code of Conduct regulates the standards, protecting appraisers from realtor and lender influence.

 For either loan type, the appraisal is not a home inspection.